fedecarles/abacus-rs/README.md

   -p, --payee <PAYEE>      Filter transactions by payee -h, --help               Print help
 ```
+A journal is a list of the existing transactions in the ledger.

 Transactions can be filtered by year, account class, name or payee.